snakemake/snakemake/docs/executing/cloud.rst

 The TES module requires using a remote file storage system for input/output files such that all files are available on the cloud machines and within their running container.
 There are several options available in Snakemake to use remote files.
 This guide recommends to use S3 (or SWIFT) object storage.
+Please be aware to download final result files from S3 to your local machine by defining a rule that downloads files and gets executed locally (e.g. by setting `localrules: all, download`).

 **Install py-tes module:**
 TES backend requires py-tes to be installed.
 Please install py-tes, e.g. via Conda or Pip.